-The Look of the 2017 Rolex Sea-Dweller Ref.
-126600
+Rolex Sea-Dweller Ref.
+126600 Design

-Sized at 43mm in diameter, the new Sea-Dweller ref.
+Sized at 43mm in diameter, the Sea-Dweller ref.
 126600 features a larger case and wider bracelet than the 40mm models that came before.
 Arguably more proportional, some say this timepiece’s larger diameter is better suited to its thickness.
 But whether or not 40mm or 43mm is a better size is entirely up to personal taste and wrist size.

 Similar to the preceding Sea-Dweller ref.
 116600, the 50th Anniversary Oyster Perpetual Sea-Dweller also showcases a 60-minute, graduated unidirectional rotating bezel that allows for the tracking of dive and decompression times.
 Like most modern Rolex sports watches, the bezel is made from Cerachrom, an ultraviolet light resistant, scratch proof ceramic.
 Plus, the bezel also features a knurled edge, which is designed to account for grip while underwater.
 In keeping with this Rolex’s sturdiness, the black bezel’s numerals are also coated in one of the most resistant elements known to man: platinum.

 The robust nature of this watch will surprise few Sea-Dweller aficionados.
-Rolex, however, are definitely keeping fans on their toes with another never-before-seen update.
-With this new release, for the first time ever, on its sapphire crystal, the new Sea-Dweller ref.
-126600 includes a Cyclops lens at 3 o’clock.
-Previously, a Sea-Dweller was set apart and identifiable because of the absence of the Cyclops.
+Rolex, however, surprised onlookers with another never-before-seen update.
+With this newest release, the Sea-Dweller ref.
+126600 includes a Cyclops lens protruding from the sapphire crystal at the 3 o’clock position–a first for the Sea-Dweller watch.
+Previously, a Sea-Dweller was unique in the modern Rolex lineup because of the absence of the Cyclops above the date window.
 A contentious modification, Rolex enthusiasts will surely be debating about this design change for years to come.
 Regardless if it’s aesthetically pleasing or not, no one can deny the practicality of the Cyclops since it magnifies the date 2.5x.